Jean-Baptiste Maille

-Jean-Baptiste Maille is a French professional basketball player for SIG Strasbourg of the French LNB Pro A.
+Jean-Baptiste Maille is a French professional basketball player who last played for SIG Strasbourg of the French LNB Pro A.

 Professional career

 During the 2017–18 Pro A season, Jean-Baptiste Maille played for the league competitor Limoges CSP.

 He was part of the SIG Strasbourg team that finished fourth at the 2020–21 Basketball Champions League.

 Personal

 As a child, Maille admired Shawnta Rogers and Sandro Nicevic.